Profile

 📦 Storage

-• Store any leftovers in an airtight container in the fridge for up to 2 days.
+• Store any leftovers in an airtight container in the fridge for up to two days to keep the flavours fresh.

-• Reheat gently in a pan with a splash of olive oil or a spoonful of water.
+• When reheating, warm gently in a non-stick pan with a drizzle of extra virgin olive oil or a splash of water to prevent the gnocchi from drying out.

-• Avoid freezing as it can spoil the texture of the gnocchi.
+• Avoid freezing this dish, as the texture of the gnocchi may suffer, affecting the overall quality.

 🍷 Pairing